-High added sugar intake has been linked to everything from dental cavities to obesity to Type 2 diabetes to heart disease to other health conditions — many of which last into adulthood.
+Eating patterns with fewer sources of added sugars are associated with lower rates of type 2 diabetes, heart disease and some types of cancer in adults.
+There is even evidence that higher intakes of added sugars have been linked to dental cavities in both children and adults.
+Since many foods and beverages with added sugars also contribute extra calories, there is also a risk for overweight and obesity.
 Minimizing added sugars is a priority for many parents, but it's not as simple as trading cookies and soda for fruit and water.
 Avoiding obvious sources is one thing, but added sugar can be found in many foods where you may not expect it.

 According to the 2015 Dietary Guidelines for Americans, added sugars include sugars, syrups and other caloric sweeteners.
 Simply put, added sugars sweeten a food — and although they add calories, they offer virtually no nutrition.

-On an ingredient label, sugar may appear under many names — more than 50, actually.
-Some of the most common ones include cane sugar, evaporated cane juice, corn syrup, high-fructose corn syrup, raw sugar and crystal solids.
+On an ingredient label, sugar may appear under many names.
+Some common ones include cane sugar, evaporated cane juice, corn syrup, high-fructose corn syrup, raw sugar and crystal solids.
 And, don't forget brown sugar, honey, maple syrup and brown rice syrup.

 But, rather than obsessing over grams and teaspoons, focus on reducing added sugars by limiting products that contain them.